 Design.
 Under this section, you may change the appearance of the main blocks, change colors, fonts, borders, etc. We encourage you to play around and check out all of the options available.

-For those of you who feel comfortable with modifying the code, we also prepared the ability to add CSS and HTML.
+For those of you who feel comfortable with modifying the code, we also prepared the ability to add CSS.

 Once you have added your content and styling, you can check the success message view by clicking on Success at the top of the editing window (Form and Success).